 - 3.1 Introduction

-- 3.2 Learning Outcomes
+- 3.2 Intended Learning Outcomes

 - 3.3 Concept of Digital Libraries

+3.3.1 Features of Digital Libraries

 - 3.4 Digital Libraries and Information Retrieval

-- 3.4.1 Bibliographic Content
+- 3.4.1 Bibliographic Content/Databases

-- 3.4.2 Full Text Content
+- 3.4.2 Full Text Content/Database

 - 3.4.3 Aggregations

 - 3.5 Indexing in Digital Libraries

 - 3.6 Challenges of Digital Libraries

 - 3.7 Summary

-- 3.8 Glossary

-- 3.9 References/Further Reading
+- 3.8 References/Further Reading/Web Resources

-- 3.10 Possible Answers to Self-Assessment Exercises (SAEs)

 The retrieval of information is one that has received several attentions in recent times due to the emergence of new technologies and their associated complexities.
 Among such technological innovations are digital libraries.
-Digital libraries, loosely refers to as an organized collection of information resources in digital or electronic form, has its own unique ways of operations which differs from other technologies and traditional libraries.
-Due to the structure and organization of information in digital libraries, there is the need to discuss information retrieval in digital libraries.
+Digital libraries, loosely refers to as an organised collection of information resources in digital or electronic form, has its own unique ways of operations which differs from other technologies and traditional libraries.
+Due to the structure and organisation of information in digital libraries, there is the need to discuss information retrieval in digital libraries.
 The fusion of digital libraries and information retrieval could help to meet the information needs of library users while eliminating time wastages.
 This unit will therefore focus on the digital libraries and information retrieval imperatives.
 Effort will be made to discuss the text search for bibliographic databases as well as the document or full text search in a digital library.

-- i.
-Explain the concept of Digital Libraries - ii.
-Discuss the concept of bibliographic search and full text search - iii.
-Explain information retrieval imperatives and digital libraries - iv.
-Discuss the challenges of digital libraries
+- explain the concept of Digital Libraries - explain the concept of bibliographic search and full text search - explain information retrieval imperatives and digital libraries - Mention the challenges of digital libraries.